 Many artists go from paper to pixels.
 Meet the artist that does the opposite.

-After seeing his work in our Facebook community, we asked Solo to share some insight into his unique work-process.
+After seeing his work in our Facebook community, we asked Richard to share some insight into his unique work-process.
 This Californian-based artist paints spectacular digital portraits, then turns them into one-off masterpieces by printing and painting over them by hand.

 We cover everything from his roots to his tools and techniques, including his digital-to-paper approach (and why he secretly resents it).

 “U Can’t Hide” 16 x 20 inches.
 Mixed media on paper.

 Hi!
 I’m really flattered that you asked me to do this and happy to share my story.
 My name is Richard Johnson, I am an artist who mostly paints digitally these days.

 I’m originally from Colorado in the USA and now live in sunny Los Angeles, California.
 I went to art school with the idea of studying illustration and becoming a professional illustrator.

 “East/West” – 14 x 12 inches

 How did you get started with digital painting?

 I worked for years using traditional paints, pencils, pastels, etc, but I’ve always been fascinated with creating art and graphics on the computer.
 I’ve played around with digital art since way back, when the software available for art was very simplistic and not capable of what I’d call “professional quality” art.